Dreambound

 Exploring a Career in Dental Assistant Outside Arizona

 If you're dreaming of being a Dental Assistant but find yourself in a different state, fear not --- your dreams are still achievable.
-You might find your path to becoming a Dental Assistant in locations such as Colorado, Michigan, New York, Pennsylvania, or Wisconsin.
+You might find your path to becoming a Dental Assistant in locations such as Colorado, Michigan, New York, Pennsylvania, Wisconsin.
 And if these don't match your current location, Dreambound simplifies the journey by helping you easily search and compare Dental Assistant classes using just your zip code.
 With commitment and the right resources like Dreambound, entering healthcare is possible from anywhere.

 How do I get my Dental Assistant certification?